OpenTripPlanner 2 Basic Tutorial

 OSM for Streets

 You'll also need OpenStreetMap data to build a road network for walking, cycling, and driving.
 OpenStreetMap is a global collaborative map database that rivals or surpasses the quality of commercial maps in many locations.
 Several services extract smaller geographic regions from this database.
 Interline Technologies maintains a collection of extracts updated daily for urban areas around the world.
-Geofabrik provides extracts for larger areas like countries or states, from which you can prepare your own smaller bounding-box extracts using Osmosis, osmconvert, or my current favorite Osmium-Tool.
+Geofabrik provides extracts for larger areas like countries or states, from which you can prepare your own smaller bounding-box extracts using Osmosis, osmconvert, or (our favorite) Osmium-Tool.
 OSM data can be delivered as XML or in the more compact binary PBF format.
-OpenTripPlanner consumes PBF since it's smaller and more efficient.
+OpenTripPlanner consumes only PBF because it's smaller and more efficient.